BoardActive/BD-SDK-Android/README.md

 - Effectively attribute campaign efficiency by seeing where users go after the impression!

-- Use your BoardActive account to create Places (geo-fenced areas) and Messages (notifications) to deliver custom messages to your app users.
+- Use your BrandDrop account to create Places (geo-fenced areas) and Messages (notifications) to deliver custom messages to your app users.

 [Click Here to get a BranDrop account](https://app.branddrop.us/login)